Aida Mahmudova: Personal life

 Aida Mahmudova currently lives and works in Baku, Azerbaijan.
 She is married and has 2 children.

 Artworks

-Most of the art work done by Mahmudova is inspired by the landscapes and the built environment.
-In 2012, her work “recycled” was exhibited in the 012 Baku Public Art Festival.
+Most of the artwork done by Mahmudova is inspired by the landscapes and the built environment.
+In 2012, her work “Recycled” was exhibited at the 012 Baku Public Art Festival.

 Solo exhibitions

-In 2015, Mahmudova had her first solo exhibition "Passing by" in the United States.
-In this exhibition, the seven paintings were displayed.
+In 2015, Mahmudova had her first solo exhibition "Passing By" in the United States.
+In this exhibition, seven paintings were displayed.
 The theme of the paintings was inspired by her previous work.
 Also, it is inspired by the built environment and the landscapes of her living space.